besnik/tutorials/docker-mysql/readme.md

 Next we prepare host system to store mysql data, configuration and place where to export sql dumps.
 We will make use mounting volume feature of docker.

 For purpose of this tutorial we will organize all data into folder `mysql`.

 We will create the folder directly in your home directory:
-`mkdir mysql`
+`mkdir ~/mysql`

+Note in production or test system it is better to have this directory under `/srv/` that serves as data for services in Linux.

 Inside `mysql/` folder we will create new folders as following: